guillermo-maquieira/lumen/readme.md

 # Products List API Client

-Application that consists on an API REST using Lumen (PHP) and a JavaScript client (AngularJS).
+Application that consists on an API REST using Lumen (PHP) and AngularJS.

 ## Lumen PHP Framework